exasol/release-droid/doc/system_requirements.md

 ##### Validating GitHub Issue Ticket Numbers
 `req~validation-github-issue-ticket-numbers~1`

-RR validates that the issue ticket numbers mentioned in the release letter exist.
+RD validates that the issue ticket numbers mentioned in the release letter exist.

 Rationale:

-Typos in ticket IDs happen an RR should find them before users do.
+Typos in ticket IDs happen an RD should find them before users do.

 Covers: